SeivaDArve/SeivaDArve/README.md

 Looking for: Creating a CHEAP smartwatch simply to input values via bluetooth to Termux (terminal emulator on Android).
-  Having a programable smartwatch or using a smartwatch as a peripheral would make my programming skills and vision to become super powerfull there is room for on more dev to join the team, are you up to the challenge? (flowreshe.seiva.d.arve@☻gmail.com)
+  Having a programable smartwatch or using a smartwatch as a peripheral would make my programming skills and vision to become super powerfull there is room for on more dev to join the team, are you up to the challenge? (flowreshe.seiva.d.arve@gmail.com)

+  Clone my principal project (DRYa): https://github.com/SeivaDArve/DRYa.git

 <!---
 SeivaDArve/SeivaDArve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.